hayes/pothos/packages/plugin-prisma/README.md

 });
 ```

-This method works just like th normal `t.field` method with a couple of differences:
+This method works just like the normal `t.field` method with a couple of differences:

 1. The `type` option must contain the name of the prisma model (eg. `User` or `[User]` for a list
    field).